THIS DATE IN HISTORY: Nov. 20

 1934: Busher Jackson becomes the first NHL player to score four goals in one period of a regular-season game.
 Jackson scores four times in the third period to power the Toronto Maple Leafs to a 5-2 win against the St. Louis Eagles.

 1955: With all of the Original Six teams in action on a Sunday night (Montreal at New York Rangers, Detroit Red Wings at Chicago Blackhawks, and Toronto at Boston), each of the three games ends in a 1-1 tie.
 Each is the second of a home-and-home series when the visiting teams Sunday had won at home Saturday.
+None of the three games has a goal scored in the third period.

-1988: The Blackhawks retire the numbers of goaltenders Glenn Hall (No. 1) and Tony Esposito (No. 35) in a pregame ceremony at Chicago Stadium.
+1988: The Blackhawks retire the numbers of goalies Glenn Hall (No. 1) and Tony Esposito (No. 35) in a pregame ceremony at Chicago Stadium.
 Hall plays 10 seasons in Chicago; Esposito is with the Blackhawks for 15.
 In the game that follows, the Vancouver Canucks score seven times on 23 shots against Darren Pang in a 7-4 victory.

 Video: Tony Esposito won Vezina, Calder in 1969-70